KatHoff/portfolio-softwtester/README.md

 # Portfolio - Entry level software tester

 ## About me
-I'm strongly motivated person to change my current professional life.
+I'm strongly motivated to change my current professional life.
 I've decided to develop myself in the IT field.
 I'm looking for my first job in the IT industry as a manual tester.
 My main goal is to achieve some technical skills which will help me to become firstly a manual and then secondly an automation tester.
 My journey has just begun, cross your fingers, please :)!

 ## Connect with me
 <br>[<img align="bottom" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/katarzynahoffmann/?locale=en_US)